jacobrg22/template/essays/assignment3reflection.md

 Writing code: I spent approximately 15% of my time on the project writing code.
 I spent much longer "fixing" my code than I did just writing a function or line.

 Testing and debugging: I estimate that I spent about 60% of my time testing and debugging.
-As I hinted to previously, some
+Though I spent a lot of time on the other parts of the assignement, I just happened to spend a signfiicant

 **Assign an estimated percentage on the amount each team member contributed to the assignment (including yourself) and explain briefly your rationale for the percentage breakdown.
 Be sure to include an overview of what specifically you and your partners contributed (e.g. “I worked on the security and my partner 1 worked on personalization”)**